Important information

 The costs are as follows:

-- Small and large food caddy delivered together = £12.50 (£6.25 if in receipt of Council Tax Relief)
+- Both Indoor and outdoor caddy delivered together = £12.50 (£6.25 if in receipt of Council Tax Relief)

 View the decision to charge for bins on the Democracy Peterborough website.